Shivanikpatil/flutter-live-session-assignment/README.md

 ### Data Layer

+Use a local JSON file or mock data.

+Your implementation should:

+* Simulate API behavior
-* No real API required
+* Be easily replaceable with a real API
-* Code should support easy API integration

 ---

 ### Basic Chat